-The GDPR will increase safeguards for individuals and making organisations more accountable for how they use our personal data.
-The GDPR brings data protection to the forefront of your organisation's processes; whether you handle personal information relating to your customers or employees, GDPR will have an impact on the way you work.
+The GDPR will increase safeguards for individuals and make organisations more accountable for how they use our personal data.
+It brings data protection to the forefront of your organisation's processes; whether you handle personal information relating to your customers or employees, it will have an impact on the way you work.

-The European Parliament approved the General Data Protection Regulation (GDPR) [Regulation (EU) 2016/679] in April 2016 and it will apply from 25 May 2018.
-It will strengthen data protection for all individuals within the EU regardless of where the data is held.
-It builds on existing regulations to improve consistency and the safeguards in place.
+The General Data Protection Regulation came into force on 25 May 2018.
+It aims to strengthen data protection for all individuals within the EU regardless of where the data is held.

-While the eye-watering fines have grabbed headlines in the business press, the GDPR offers organisations opportunities to streamline processes, develop their employees and build trust with consumers.
+While the eye-watering fines have grabbed headlines in the business press, the regulation offers organisations opportunities to streamline processes, develop their employees and build trust with consumers.

 What we offer

 LR recognises that every organisation is unique.
-The impact of the GDPR will depend upon the complexity of your organisation and the maturity of your management system.
+The impact of the new regulation will depend upon the complexity of your organisation and the maturity of your management system.

-- The GDPR Briefing gives an introduction to the principles and concepts found in the GDPR.
+- GDPR Briefing - An introduction to the principles and concepts found in the regulation.

-- The GDPR Foundation course explains the implications for your organisation and the steps to take to become compliant.
+- GDPR Foundation - Explains the implications for your organisation and the steps to take to become compliant.